tannerwride/CSM_Activity-/README.md

 There are several ways to identify if a customer is testing, splitting their tests, and uploading their test data.
 Since we have been viewing a config file, let's start there.
 Navigate to this [customer config file](https://app.circleci.com/projects/github/maalox/digihaler-flutter/config/?branchName=master&pipelineNumber=12673).

 The first step is to identify if a customer is testing as part of their pipeline.
 One easy way to do that is to search for the work `test`.
-Do any of the jobs in this config file contain the word test?
+How many instances of the word "test" are in this file?

-- [ ] Yes
+- [ ] 40
-- [ ] No
+- [ ] 63

 Excellent.
 We see that this customer is indeed testing.
 Next, is this customer utilizing parallelism and test splitting?
 Let's search for `parallelism`.
 We can see there are two instances of the parallelism key.
 For each of these keys, what level of parallelism is being used?